 Facing the challenge of infertility can be a stressful time for couples, but it does not have to be a strain on your relationship.
 Working together as partners can help you form a strong bond and allow you to move through the infertility journey as a team.
 It’s important to find ways to support your partner so you can recognize their feelings and needs.

-Ways to best support your partner during infertility
+Four ways to support your partner during infertility:

 Find a support group near you.

 Mia Joelsson, LCSW-C

 Mrs. Joelsson is a licensed clinical social worker in Pennsylvania, Virginia, West Virginia, and Maryland.
 She has a special interest in working with individuals and couples facing reproductive challenges of infertility, pregnancy, pregnancy loss, and postpartum adjustment.
 She sees clients virtually and in her Gaithersburg, MD office.
 Mrs. Joelsson is passionate about helping infertility graduates who are adapting to the new realities of pregnancy and parenting after struggling with infertility.
 She leads the virtual miscarriage support group that SGF offers.

 To learn more about how to support your partner during infertility or to schedule an appointment, please call our New Patient Liaisons at 1-877-971-7755 or click here.

 Editor’s Note: This article was originally published in December 2016 and has been updated for content accuracy and comprehensiveness as of July 2022.